deepesh-grg/Chat-Server/README.md

 removing clients from the chat room for proper synchronization.

 The client can exit the chat room by typing “#exit”.

+Entry and Exit of clients is color coded.
 ## Video Demo